Training to become a homeopath

 If you want to become a homeopath, this is the place to find out how to lay firm foundations for your future career.

-Homeopaths who train with one of our recognised course providers can be sure they are on a course which adheres to robust standards and prepares them for homeopathic practice.
+Homeopaths who train with one of our accredited course providers can be sure they are on a course which adheres to robust standards and prepares them for homeopathic practice.

 Studying homeopathy can be exciting and rewarding, contributing to personal as well as professional development.
 It will demand commitment of time and effort as well as being open to challenge and growth through self-reflection.